 On an annual basis, Staff will develop a proposed Calendar for the following year that shall determine the actions and reviews that the Committee will take with respect to Mercy Corps' budget and financial matters.
 The Committee will add or remove actions and reviews to this calendar as it deems appropriate.

 MERCY CORPS Joint Audit and Risk Committee Charter

-(Adopted by the MCG Board and the MCE Board on January 13, 2016, Amended March 4, 2021, Adopted by MCNL Board on March 4, 2021, Adoption by the Boards of MCG, MCE, and MCNL on September 23, 2021)
+(Adopted by the MCG Board and the MCE Board on January 13, 2016 at Kampala, Uganda and Amended February 28, 2019)